Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Classroom Pets and Animal Visits

-Teaching staff will make sure that pets are in good health and are suitable for contact with children.
+Teaching staff ensure that pets are in good health and are suitable for contact with children.
 Teaching staff will supervise all interactions between children and animals and provide instruction on safe behavior.
 Children with animal-specific allergies will not be exposed to those animals.
 Reptiles are not allowed as classroom pets.

 If a visiting animal should require immunizations, documentation shall be provided from a veterinarian or animal shelter.